Back to Resources library

 The Feed

-Last but certainly not least- we need the pièce de resistance, which is a platform-ready product feed.
-The product feed is the foundation of a good enrichment project as it’s formed of all the vanilla product shots and packshots from the catalog that are waiting to be turned into outstanding on-brand assets.
+Last but certainly not least, we need the pièce de résistance, a platform-ready product feed.
+The product feed is the foundation of a good enrichment project, as it consists of all the vanilla product shots and packshots from the catalog that are waiting to be turned into outstanding on-brand assets.

 A well-structured feed will have all the necessary details required from each platform because each platform has a set of required fields to comply with in order to run DPAs (e.g. Meta or Snapchat), as well as brand-specific information in different custom fields.
 This could be anything from what activity which product is designed for, to customer reviews or sales promotions.
 A single feed can include a multitude of columns and information that you can use to create rules for a variety of messages to deliver.